 At CLKS, research is conducted within educational science, culture, languages and social sciences.
 Educational science is the main area of the research, which contributes to the understanding of the development of society in relation to different societal challenges such as digitalisation, integration, globalisation and marketisation.

-The School of Information Technology conducts research within embedded and intelligent systems.
+The School Information Technology conducts research within the research environment Embedded and Intelligent Systems (EIS).
 The aim is to provide solutions to society's challenges within the University's profile areas Smart Cities and Communities and Health Innovation.

 Rydberg Laboratory for Applied Sciences (RLAS)